 Additional stories from other family branches and from David and Dad’s roots trip to Germany will be found under the sub-headings of this page.

-The first and most important story was written mainly by my father and you can find it here.
-I will reprint the story below with slight edits:
+The first and most important story was written mainly by my father on a blog I used to frequent.
+Here are his words:

 My family history is really nothing special – there are many many worse tales, more heroic stories, more stories of outstanding courage and bravery.
 But this story may possibly give you an insight into how 2 average families escaped (more or less) and rebuilt their lives in another country.